LIPP Eligible Borrowing

 Student Financial Services calculates a student contribution based on income and assets each year that you are a student to determine eligibility for need-based HLS Grant aid, and a separate LIPP Student contribution to determine the eligibility of loans for LIPP coverage.
-For students who worked a full year or more after completing an undergraduate degree and prior to entering HLS, we protect (exclude) $8,000 of assets for each full year (consecutive 12 months) worked when calculating the LIPP Student Contribution.
+For students who worked a full year or more after completing an undergraduate degree and prior to entering HLS, we protect (exclude) $8,000 of assets for each full year (consecutive 12 months) worked full-time when calculating the LIPP Student Contribution.
 Borrowing done to replace non-protected assets and any student contribution from income continues to be ineligible for LIPP assistance.
 While enrolled at HLS the loans are in a status of “in-school deferment” and any interest which accumulates on eligible loans during that time will be considered to be part of the eligible borrowing.

 Current students interested in their LIPP eligible borrowing amount for the current academic year should log into MyHLS Financial Aid; maximum LIPP Eligible borrowing information may be found on the “Messages” tab.
 Alumni will not have access to this site and will need to contact the LIPP Staff for information regarding their eligible borrowing.

 LIPP Ineligible Borrowing